 Diagnostic Radiology

 The diagnostic radiology department actively participates in all four years of the curriculum.
 The first year correlates radiology with anatomy as part of the presentation of the Department of Anatomy and Cell Biology.
-Various types of X-rays and imaging studies including vascular studies, MRI, and CT demonstrate the necessity of a firm foundation in anatomy and illustrate how changes in anatomy form the foundation of disease processes.
+Various types of X-rays and imaging studies, including vascular studies, MRI, and CT, demonstrate the necessity of a firm foundation in anatomy and illustrate how changes in anatomy form the foundation of disease processes.
 This brings anatomy and the patient to the student in a meaningful manner.
-During the third and fourth years, the department offers educational programs in four-week modules.
-Students serve rotations in radiology and nuclear medicine.
-Students receive basic instruction in principles of radiology and its different modalities and observe the tools and methodology of imaging.
-Radiology conferences are given daily and weekly as part of other departmental curricula, such as neurosurgery, neurology, cardiology, pediatrics, medicine, orthopedics, and gastroenterological conferences.
+During the third and fourth years, the department offers educational programs in two and four-week modules.
+Students may rotate through diagnostic radiology and interventional radiology.
+Students receive basic instruction in principles of radiology and its different modalities, as well as appropriate imaging utilization.
 The student is trained and guided in accumulating knowledge and skill in the imaging diagnosis of disease.